siyul-park/uniflow/docs/getting_started.md

 # Getting Started

-This guide explains how to manage workflows and run the engine using the Command-Line Interface (CLI).
-Follow the steps from installing the CLI to controlling workflows and configuring settings.
+This guide explains how to manage workflows and run the engine using the [Command-Line Interface (CLI)](../cmd/README.md) Follow the steps from installing the CLI to controlling workflows and configuring settings.

 ## Installation from Code